BeeInventor/charts/beeinventor/chirpstack/README.md

 > Please note that each network server's postgres database must be separate, therefore, you must create a database before running the step 2.

+Start multiple network servers and gateway bridges, and the application server connects to them so that you can manage multiple regions from a single web interface.

-1. Install the chart with `applicationServer.enabled: true` only.
+1. Install the chart with `applicationServer.enabled: true`, and modify the values of the application server.

     ```sh
     helm upgrade --install -f as-values.yaml chirpstack beeinventor/chirpstack -n chirpstack